 Yield

-Makes 8 medium-sized sesame-seeded ring breads, perfect for sharing or storage.
+Makes 8 medium-sized Golden Loops, great for sharing or saving for later.

 Difficulty Level

-Medium – ideal for bakers familiar with yeast dough and proofing techniques.
+Medium—best for bakers comfortable with yeast dough and proofing.

 Ingredients